-Crown Princess Mette-Marit of Norway (née Mette-Marit Tjessem Høiby) celebrates her 40th birthday today.
-Perhaps the most controversial of the current Crown Princesses in Europe, Mette-Marit was a single mother with a party-heavy past before marrying Prince Haakon in 2001.
-These days, she has settled into her royal role and become an advocate of humanitarian, youth development and arts projects in Norway and around the world.
+Crown Princess Mette-Marit of Norway celebrates her 40th birthday today.
 As she celebrates her 40th birthday today, I thought it would be interesting to take a trip back through time and look at how her her hat style has evolved since entering royal life.

 Mette-Marit’s hats were initially quite simple and with minimal embellishment.
-The only statements we see here are the overly rounded or square shapes on the hat crown.
+The only statements we see here are the overly rounded or square shapes on the hat’s crown.

-A few years into royal life, Mette-Marit discovered Philip Treacy and his picture hats.
-The stronger shapes, larger brims and signature Treacy looped bow became a millinery staple for her.
+A few years into royal life, Mette-Marit wore a series of similar hats from Philip Treacy.
+The stronger shapes, larger brims and signature Treacy looped bow suited her well.